abdulmoizniazi/Weather-App-/README.md

 # Weather App

-A simple weather application that fetches real-time weather data using OpenWeatherMap API and displays a city-specific background image using Google Custom Search Engine.
+A simple weather application build with DJANGO framework, that fetches real-time weather data using OpenWeatherMap API and displays a city-specific background image using Google Custom Search Engine.

 ## Features
 - Get current weather details for any city.